CivicTechWR/WRvotes/docs/resources/amend-voters-list.md

   Dumfries](https://www.northdumfries.ca/en/township-services/information-for-voters-.aspx):
   Register at the Township office at 2958
   Greenfield Road, Ayr between 8:30am-4:30pm.
 You will need to bring acceptable ID.
-It is possible you will not be able to register on election day.
+You will also be able to amend the voters' list at an advance poll or at your polling station on Oct 24.

 - [Waterloo](https://www.waterloo.ca/en/government/register-to-vote.aspx):
   There is a form on the linked page which lets you look up and